A new approach to the equivariant topological complexity: Introduction

-Let $G$ be a compact Lie group.
-Let us assume that $X$ is a $G$ space, i.e. $G$ acts continuously on $X$ (therefore we assume that $G$ is the "symmetry group" that appears in $X$).
-The formulae for topological complexity uses the natural fibration \ref{eq1}.
-If the space $X$ is a $G$ space then $PX$ is a $G$ space in a natural way, and so does $X\times X$ by the diagonal action.
-It would be natural to define the equivariant complexity by assuming that all maps are $G$ maps.
-Actually this approach has been studied in \cite{colman-grant}.
-We will use the notation introduced there $TC_G(X)$ to denote this invariant.
+Let $G$ be a compact Lie group and $X$ be a $G$ space (therefore we assume that $G$ is the \emph{symmetry group} that appears in $X$).
+The definition of topological complexity uses the natural fibration \ref{eq1}.
+If the space $X$ admits a $G$-action then $PX$ is a $G$-space with the pointwise action and so does $X\times X$ via the diagonal action.
+It would be natural to define the equivariant complexity by assuming that all maps considered are $G$-maps.
+This approach has been studied in \cite{colman-grant}.
+We will use the notation introduced there and denote the invariant by $TC_G(X)$.
 In spite of its mathematical naturalness this approach has some disadvantages that we present below.